-With a strong slate of product heading to theatres in 2021, Wall Street should stop assuming streaming will kill exhibition.
+With a strong slate of products heading to theatres in 2021, Wall Street should stop assuming streaming will kill exhibitions.

 Streaming and theatres can show the same movies, but they meet different audience needs.
 In 2020 with few theatres open and nothing new playing, streaming was really the only game in town.